apache/bigtop/bigtop-packages/src/charm/kafka/layer-kafka/README.md

     juju run-action slave/0 smoke-test

-> **Note**: The above assumes Juju 2.0 or greater.
-If using an earlier version of Juju, the syntax is `juju action do kafka/0 smoke-test`.

 Watch the progress of the smoke test actions with:

     watch -n 2 juju show-action-status

-> **Note**: The above assumes Juju 2.0 or greater.
-If using an earlier version of Juju, the syntax is `juju action status`.

 Eventually, the action should settle to `status: completed`.
 If it reports `status: failed`, the application is not working as expected.
 Get more information about a specific smoke test with:

     juju show-action-output <action-id>

-> **Note**: The above assumes Juju 2.0 or greater.
-If using an earlier version of Juju, the syntax is `juju action fetch <action-id>`.

 # Scaling